codemonger-io/cdk-ghost-string-parameter/api-docs/markdown/cdk-ghost-string-parameter.ghoststringparameterprops.md

 ## GhostStringParameterProps interface

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Properties given to the constructor of `GhostStringParammeter`<!-- -->.
+Properties given to the constructor of [GhostStringParameter](./cdk-ghost-string-parameter.ghoststringparameter.md)<!-- -->.

 **Signature:**